Essential thrombocythemia: Prognosis

 Essential thrombocythemia is sometimes described as a slowly progressive disorder with long asymptomatic periods punctuated by thrombotic or hemorrhagic events.
 However, well-documented medical regimens can reduce and control the number of platelets, which reduces the risk of these thrombotic or hemorrhagic events.
 The lifespan of a well-controlled ET person is well within the expected range for a person of similar age but without ET.
 ET is the myeloproliferative neoplasm least likely to progress to acute myeloid leukemia.

 Epidemiology

 The incidence of ET is 0.6-2.5/100,000 per year, the median age at onset is 65–70 years and it is more frequent in females than in males.
 The incidence in children is 0.09/100,000 per year.

 Pregnancy

 Hydroxycarbamide and anagrelide are contraindicated during pregnancy and nursing.
 Essential thrombocythemia can be linked with a three-fold increase in risk of miscarriage.
 Throughout pregnancy, close monitoring of the mother and fetus is recommended.
 Low-dose low molecular weight heparin (e.g. enoxaparin) may be used.
 For life-threatening complications, the platelet count can be reduced rapidly using plateletpheresis, a procedure that removes platelets from the blood and returns the remainder to the patient.

+In popular culture

+Jill Kaplan, the female protagonist of The Pajama Diaries comic strip was diagnosed with essential thrombocythemia.